Executive Director, and Advisor on Educational Initiatives to the Vice Provost

-Bruce Lenthall is the Director of the Center for Teaching and Learning, Advisor on Educational Initiatives to the Vice Provost for Education, and an adjunct assistant professor in the Department of History.
+Bruce Lenthall is the Executive Director of the Center for Teaching and Learning, Advisor on Educational Initiatives to the Vice Provost for Education, and an adjunct associate professor in the Department of History.
 He earned his Ph.D. in American Studies from the University of Pennsylvania in 1999 and his B.A. from Carleton College.
 Prior to returning to Penn, he taught in the history departments at Bryn Mawr College and Barnard College.
 In his own teaching and research, he explores 20th-century U.S. cultural, political and social history.
 He is the author of a book on radio in the United States in the 1930s, Radio’s America: The Great Depression and the Rise of Modern Mass Culture (University of Chicago Press, 2007).

 Senior Associate Director

-Ian Petrie is the Senior Associate Director of the Center for Teaching and Learning.
+Ian Petrie is a Senior Associate Director of the Center for Teaching and Learning.
 He took a B.A. in History from Queen’s University and an M.A. in Chinese history from the University of British Columbia.
 He completed his doctorate in South Asian history at the University of Pennsylvania in 2004.
 From 2004 to 2009 he taught Western Civilization, South Asian History, Islamic History, and African History at Saint Joseph’s University.
 His current research concerns the history of technology and labor history as viewed through the study of multinationals in late colonial India.
 With students, he is also researching the history of a ship which transported indentured laborers from India to Guiana.
-He teaches courses on the history of science and medicine in Asia in the History and Sociology of Science department and on the Indian Ocean for South Asian Studies.
+He teaches courses on the history of science and medicine in Asia for the History and Sociology of Science department and on the Indian Ocean for South Asian Studies.

 Senior Associate Director